IronForgedClan/IronForgedBot/README.md

 ## Testing

+Test files live within the `tests/` directory.
+There is a script `run_tests.py` that scans that directory and runs all the unit tests it finds.

+All test filenames must follow this pattern: `*_test.py`

 There are two main ways to test:

-*  Attaching to a personal Discord server, performing the full setup & uploading the commands.
+- Attaching to a personal Discord server, performing the full setup & uploading the commands.
 This has some expensive setup, but will test the entire system.
-*  `python3 -m unittest main_test.py` will run unit tests.
+- `python3 run_tests.py` will run all unit tests within the project.

+You can also run a specific test file directly:
+`python3 -m unittest tests/example_test.py`

 ## Contributing